osdg-ai/osdg-data/README.md

 | Version 2022.04 | <a href="https://doi.org/10.5281/zenodo.6393942"><img src="https://zenodo.org/badge/DOI/10.5281/zenodo.6393942.svg" alt="DOI"></a> |
 | Version 2022.01 | <a href="https://doi.org/10.5281/zenodo.5792547"><img src="https://zenodo.org/badge/DOI/10.5281/zenodo.5792547.svg" alt="DOI"></a> |
 | Version 2021.09 | <a href="https://doi.org/10.5281/zenodo.5550238"><img src="https://zenodo.org/badge/DOI/10.5281/zenodo.5550238.svg" alt="DOI"></a> |

-The **OSDG Community Dataset (OSDG-CD)** is the direct result of the work of hundreds of volunteers who have contributed to our understanding of [Sustainable Development Goals (SDGs)](https://sdgs.un.org/goals) via the [OSDG Community Platform (OSDG-CP)](https://osdg.ai/community).
-It contains thousands of text excerpts which were labelled by the community volunteers with respect to SDGs.
-The data can be used to derive insights into the nature of SDGs using either ontology-based or machine learning approaches.
-The OSDG Community Dataset will be updated on a quarterly basis.

-Please note that all versions of the dataset are hosted on **Zenodo**.
-This repository is only intended to provide examples of how the dataset can be used in practice.
-You can access different versions of the dataset using DOI handles above.
-The **Most Recent** handle **always resolves to the latest version**.

 ## Methodology